yjcmp27/homepage-test/_pages/about.md

 I am a Ph.D. student in mathematics at the University of Science and Technology of China.

-My research focuses on Riemannian geometry and geometric relativity, Yang--Mills equation and gauge theory, and spectral geometry.
-I am particularly interested in geometric and analytic problems arising from curvature, gauge theory, eigenvalue estimates, and rigidity phenomena.
+My research focuses on Riemannian geometry and geometric relativity, Yang--Mills theory and gauge theory, and spectral geometry.
+I am particularly interested in geometric and analytic problems related to metrics and curvature, mathematical aspects of general relativity, and gauge-theoretic objects arising from physics, such as instantons and monopoles.

 ## Research Interests